Study of few-electron backgrounds in the LUX-ZEPLIN detector: Delayed electron emission

 Figure~\ref{fig:se_exfield} shows the position-correlated electron rates following progenitor events occurring in the extraction region of LZ with two different extraction fields: 3.4 and 3.9\,kV/cm.
 Although the drift region remains active in these datasets, we select for extraction-region progenitors by requiring a maximum electron drift time of 2.5\,$\mu$s, based on simulations of the LZ extraction field.
 In addition, we implicitly require a minimum drift time cut of 1\,$\mu$s; smaller drift times result in merged S1 and progenitor S2 pulses which prevent a drift time from being be calculated.
 This minimum drift time cut limits this analysis to progenitors $>$1\,mm below the liquid surface and avoids complications from possible interactions of negative ions at the liquid surface; even simple anions such as $O_2^-$ cannot reach the surface and release electrons within the analysis time window at a drift velocity of $\mathcal{O}$(mm/s)~\cite{Hilt1994_IonMobilityLXe}.

 Due to the short drift distance for progenitor ionization signals, very few electrons are captured by impurities in this volume, resulting in low statistics of delayed electrons.
 However, after subtracting the position-uncorrelated electron rate, we observe clear power-law features up to a 20\,ms delay time window.
-We fit power laws to the background-subtracted rates at both field settings with a fit range restricted to 3--20\,ms in order to avoid contamination from the photoionization cascade.
-At 3.4\,kV/cm, we obtain $\beta = -1.28 \pm 0.29$ and at 3.9\,kV/cm we obtain $\beta = -1.10 \pm 0.29$.
+We fit power laws to the background-subtracted rates at both field settings with a fit range restricted to 3--20\,ms. At 3.4\,kV/cm, we obtain $\beta = -1.28 \pm 0.29$ and at 3.9\,kV/cm we obtain $\beta = -1.10 \pm 0.29$.
 These results, along with the others reported in this work, are summarized in Tab.~\ref{tab:beta-field-table}.

 At some $\Delta t$ values, the uncorrelated rates shown in Fig.~\ref{fig:se_exfield} slightly exceed the position-correlated rates.
 This is explained by contamination from grid emission electrons (discussed in Sec.~\ref{sec:grid}) in the position-uncorrelated regions, specifically the pre-selected position cut of $\text{20\,cm} <\Delta r<\text{30\,cm}$.
 Choosing control regions with lower position-uncorrelated rates for background subtraction brings the spectra in Fig.~\ref{fig:se_exfield} (top row) into agreement at large $\Delta t$, but does not significantly alter the obtained exponent values due to the large uncertainties.
 We also obtain a consistent result from fits with a constant background component added to the power law, in lieu of background subtraction.